ForrestXie9/Lindong_Xie/_pages/about.md

 # 🔥 News
+- *2026.09*: &nbsp;🎉🎉 One paper is accepted by NIPS 2026(CCF A).
+- *2026.09*:&nbsp;🎉🎉 One paper is accepted by TTE.
+- *2026.08*:&nbsp;🎉🎉 One paper is accepted by EMNLP 2026(Findings).
+- *2026.07*:&nbsp;🎉🎉 One paper is accepted by IOT-J.
-- *2025.05*: &nbsp;🎉🎉 The paper titled ‘Co-Evolution of Large Language Models and Configuration Strategies to Enhance Surrogate-Assisted Evolutionary Algorithm’ has been accepted by **KDD 2025(CCF A)**.
+- *2025.05*: &nbsp;🎉🎉 One paper is accepted by KDD 2025(CCF A).
-- *2024.12*: &nbsp;🎉🎉 The paper titled ‘Customized Evolutionary Expensive Optimization: Efficient Search and Surrogate Strategies for Continuous and Categorical Variables’ has been accepted by **IEEE Transactions on Systems, Man, and Cybernetics Systems**.
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted by TSMCS.
-- *2024.06*: &nbsp;🎉🎉 The thesis titled ‘Research on Surrogate-Assisted Expensive Optimization Algorithms’ has been awarded the **Outstanding Master’s Thesis (Top 1%)** by Southern University of Science and Technology.
+- *2024.06*: &nbsp;🎉🎉 The thesis titled ‘Research on Surrogate-Assisted Expensive Optimization Algorithms’ has been awarded the Outstanding Master’s Thesis (Top 1%) by Southern University of Science and Technology.
 - *2023.11*: &nbsp;🎉🎉 Lindong Xie has become a candidate for the exemplary graduate student at Southern University of Science and Technology.
-- *2023.10*: &nbsp;🎉🎉 Lindong Xie has been awarded the **National Scholarship**.
+- *2023.10*: &nbsp;🎉🎉 Lindong Xie has been awarded the National Scholarship.
-- *2023.06*: &nbsp;🎉🎉 The paper titled ‘Surrogate-Assisted Evolutionary Algorithm with Model and Infill Criterion Auto-Configuration’ has been accepted by **IEEE Transactions on Evolutionary Computation**.
+- *2023.06*: &nbsp;🎉🎉 One paper is accepted by TEVC.
-- *2023.03*: &nbsp;🎉🎉 The paper titled ‘Evolutionary Algorithm with Individual-Distribution Search Strategy and Regression-Classification Surrogates for Expensive Optimization’ has been accepted by Information Sciences.
+- *2023.03*: &nbsp;🎉🎉 One paper is accepted by IS.

 # 📝 Selected Papers